Waddle to the finish at these Tampa Bay area turkey trots

 We’re pushin’ past the tryptophan and turkey trottin’ Thanksgiving morning away.
 Whether you prefer 5Ks or participating virtually, we’ve got you covered with a few TBAY trots:

-And if you’re usually sweating for time on prepping the post-run feast, we’ve put together some local pre-order feasts + spots that are serving yummy Turkey Day eats.
+And if you’re usually sweating for time on prepping the post-run feast, check out these local pre-order feasts + spots that are serving yummy Turkey Day eats.

 More from TBAYtoday